Aparna-T-Ashokan/Db2-developer-extension-staging-2/docs/working-with-sql/querying-data-by-using-natural-language.md

 ## Connecting to Genius Hub

 1. Open Db2 Developer Extension.
-2. Click the **Toggle Db2 AI Assistant**. **Db2 AI Assistant** view opens.
+2. Click **Toggle Db2 AI Assistant** to open the **Db2 AI Assistant** view.
-3. Click **Login to Genius Hub**.
 4. Enter the following information:
    - **Genius Hub URL**
    - **User ID**
    - **Password**
 5. Click **Login to Genius Hub**.

-After the connection is established, you can begin using natural language queries.
+   After the connection is established, the **Db2 AI Assistant** chat interface is displayed.

-## Querying data

-1. Open the **Db2 AI Assistant** view.
-2. Select a database connection profile.
+6. Ensure you have selected a database connection profile.
-3. Enter a question in natural language.
+7. Enter your question in natural language.
 For example:

    ```
    List the top 10 customers by total sales in 2025